MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 Changes made for this version:

-- Update flux OSS controllers.
+- Updated Flux OSS controllers.
 - Resolved the continuous restart issue of the Fluent Bit sidecar in `fluxconfig-agent` and `fluxconfig-controller`.
 - Addressed security vulnerabilities in `fluxconfig-agent` and `fluxconfig-controller` by updating the Go packages.
 - Enabled workload identity for the Kustomize controller.
 For setup instructions, see [Workload identity in AKS clusters](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2#workload-identity-in-aks-clusters).